Luis Palma: Aris

+Celtic

+On 30 August 2023, Palma signed with Scottish club Celtic on a five-year contract.
+He made his debut on 16 September against Dundee.
+He started against Feyenoord, making his UEFA Champions League debut in a 2–0 defeat.
+Palma scored against Atlético Madrid in a 2–2 draw at Celtic Park, becoming the second Honduran player to score in the Champions League.

+Loan to Olympiacos

+On 1 February 2025, Palma signed with Olympiacos on loan for the remainder of the season.
+He scored his only goal for Olympiacos on 26 February in a Greek Cup semifinal match against AEK Athens.
+The club ultimately chose not to exercise their Palma's buy option.

+Loan to Lech Poznań

+On 21 July 2025, Palma joined Polish club Lech Poznań on a season-long loan, with an option to make the move permanent.

 International career

-Palma has represented Honduras at under-17 and under-20 level, appearing at the 2017 FIFA U-17 World Cup and the 2019 FIFA U-20 World Cup.
+Palma has represented Honduras at under-17 and under-20 levels, appearing at the 2017 FIFA U-17 World Cup and the 2019 FIFA U-20 World Cup.

 On 7 March 2021, Palma was selected for the squad of the Honduras U-23 team to participate in the Olympic Qualifying Championship.
 He scored the winning goal in Honduras' 2–1 semifinal win over the United States, after capitalizing on a mistake from David Ochoa, thus ensuring qualification to the 2020 Summer Olympics in Japan.
 Palma was later selected for the squad to participate in the football tournament at the Olympic Games.
 Palma came off the bench in Honduras' opener, a 1–0 defeat to Romania.
-In the next group stage game he would score in an eventual 3–2 win over New Zealand.
+In the next group stage game, he would score in an eventual 3–2 win over New Zealand.
 He would come off the bench in the final group stage game, a 6–0 loss to South Korea.

-He made his debut for the senior national team on 7 October 2021 in a World Cup qualifier against Costa Rica, replacing Rigoberto Rivas in the second-half.
+He made his debut for the senior national team on 7 October 2021 in a World Cup qualifier against Costa Rica, replacing Rigoberto Rivas in the second half.
+He scored his first senior goal on 12 September 2023.
+Palma converted from the penalty spot in a 4–0 win against Grenada in the CONCACAF Nations League group stages.